alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/services_mbpfan.md

-- The module `services.mbpfan` now has the option `aggressive` enabled by default for better heat moderation.
-You can disable it for upstream defaults.
+- The `services.mbpfan` module has the option `aggressive` enabled by default now.
+This is for better heat moderation.
+To get the upstream defaults you may disable this.